Joseaguerrar/Assembly/alto_nivel/changeLife/Readme.md

-## Resta de la vida
+## Subtract life

-Este ejemplo calcula la resta de la vida de un jugador.
+This example claculates the subtraction of the players life

-Para compilar, ejecutar `make` en la terminal.
+To compile, execute `make` in the terminal.
-Para ejecutar, ejecutar `./main`.
+To execute, execute `./main`.